 Public School Choice

-Beginning in the 2017–18 school year, with the enactment of the ESSA, the Choice program under the No Child Left Behind (NCLB) is no longer required.
+Beginning in the 2017–18 school year, with the enactment of the ESSA, the Public School Choice program under the No Child Left Behind (NCLB) Act is no longer required.
 Although LEAs must allow students who previously transferred to another public school to remain in that school until they complete the highest grade offered in that school, LEAs are no longer required to reserve a reasonable amount of funds to pay for transportation, but are still allowed to do so.

 Public School Choice under the ESSA is an optional program for schools identified for comprehensive support and improvement (CSI) and LEAs may reserve an amount equal to not more than 5 percent of its Title I, Part A allocation to pay for the provision of transportation for students who transfer to the public schools that are not identified for CSI (ESSA Section 1111[d][D][v]).